 For more information, see the instructions for Form 3520.

-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, as well as U.S. owner and U.S. beneficiary statements.
-For details, see Notice 97-34, 1997-25 I.R.B.
-22.
+Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of a Foreign Trust with a U.S. Owner.
+For details, see Form 3520-A.